-Last week we sat down with Director of Educational Toys Online, Danielle Copplin to ask her a few questions about the business and where it’s heading in the future.
+Last week we sat down with Director of Educational Toys Online, Danielle Copplin.
+We asked her a few questions about the business and where it’s heading in the future.
+Without reservation, here it is!

 How did you start Educational Toys Online?

-“Educational Toys Online actually started as a side project, which I ran out of my spare bedroom for a few years.
-I’ve always been passionate about education and development, and fascinated with how learning through play can operate as an intervention for educational difficulties.
-I noticed there was an absence of online toy stores that provide support for different symptom sets, and that sparked an idea to build a platform run by psychologists, where people can come with a concern, and we can provide them with a toy able to engage that concern.
+“Educational Toys Online started as a side project, which I ran out of my spare bedroom for a few years.
+I’ve always been passionate about education and development!
+And fascinated with how learning through play can operate as an intervention for educational difficulties.
+I noticed there was an absence of online toy stores that provide support for different symptom sets.
+This sparked an idea to build a platform run by psychologists.
+Where people can come with a concern, and we can provide them with a toy able to engage that concern.
 I’ve been on a journey with the business, and it’s come a long way from where it started.
 Now we have multiple staff members, lots more products on our store and a much larger space to operate in.”

 Do you remember the first educational toy you added to the store?